 Melba Patillo Beals memoir, "Warriors Don't Cry," is an emotional look at her decision to attend Central and the ordeals she went through while in attendance.
 The book is very well written and the agony and violence the young girl was subjected to leap from the page.
 It's a very hard read since you realize this isn't some fictional novel and she goes into detail about some of her harsher treatment.
 This really happened.
 The book was written from the diary Mrs. Beals kept as a child and her mother's notes during the time of the Crisis so it's an accurate look into the mind of a young girl.
 She even supplies a few quotes from her diaries so you know exactly what she was thinking while all of this was happening to her.

 To see what the other students thought about the crisis, check out two copies of the school's newspaper from September of 1957.
 The papers show what the people inside of the school thought about the nine and desegregation and what else was important enough to make news in their school paper.
-I found them interesting to read.
 Some of the other headlines: Tigers Wallop Indians, 15-6, Wins Now 24 in a Row, Hall High School Added to LR System, Southernaires Hold Tea for Mothers, Plus or Minus Signs Are to be Omitted Says Grading and Promotion Committee, Inter Club Council Elects Finch Prexy.

 Elizabeth Huckabee, the school's principal at the time of the Crisis, has also written a very good book (which has been turned into a film), Crisis at Central High.
 This book was also written using notes made during the crisis.
 It's an interesting look through the eyes of the principal, who was not against desegregation.